 Traditionally a conventional bottom-up cut and fill mining method was employed with waste rock brought in using diesel or electric loaders.
 The rock used to backfill the stopes is either dropped down a bore hole from surface or is generated from the waste development underground.
 Over the past several years a transition to a modified longhole method has taken place.
 Conventional cut and fill jackleg drilling has been replaced with longhole drilling machines.
 The holes are typically 10-12m in length but vary from 6 to 16m depending on the stope.

-Table 0-3 summarizes the production from the different mining areas for 2013.
+Table 10-3 summarizes the production at Bolañitos for 2014.